openshift/openshift-ansible/README_CONTAINER_IMAGE.md

 # Containerized openshift-ansible to run playbooks

-The [Dockerfile](images/installer/Dockerfile) in this repository uses the [playbook2image](https://github.com/openshift/playbook2image) source-to-image base image to containerize `openshift-ansible`.
+The [Dockerfile](images/installer/Dockerfile) in this repository can be used to build a containerized `openshift-ansible`.
 The resulting image can run any of the provided playbooks.
 See [BUILD.md](BUILD.md) for image build instructions.

 The image is designed to **run as a non-root user**.
 The container's UID is mapped to the username `default` at runtime.
 Therefore, the container's environment reflects that user's settings, and the configuration should match that.
 For example `$HOME` is `/opt/app-root/src`, so ssh keys are expected to be under `/opt/app-root/src/.ssh`.
 If you ran a container as `root` you would have to adjust the container's configuration accordingly, e.g. by placing ssh keys under `/root/.ssh` instead.
 Nevertheless, the expectation is that containers will be run as non-root; for example, this container image can be run inside OpenShift under the default `restricted` [security context constraint](https://docs.openshift.org/latest/architecture/additional_concepts/authorization.html#security-context-constraints).